Ying-Lab/SAINT/README.md

 - Pre-install running environment

-1.Unix or Linux operating system.
+1. Unix or Linux operating system.

-2.Python 2.7 or above.
+2. Python 2.7 or above.

 - Detailed steps

-1.Download the source code to your directory, e.g: ’/home/user/SAINT’.
+1. Download the source code to your directory, e.g: ’/home/user/SAINT’.

-2.Enter your specified directory: $ cd /home/user/SAINT.
+2. Enter your specified directory: $ cd /home/user/SAINT.

-3.Extract the tar file: $ ungiz resource/kmer.zip.
+3. Extract the tar file: $ ungiz resource/kmer.zip.

-4.Enter the directory: $ cd /home/user/SAINT/code.
+4. Enter the directory: $ cd /home/user/SAINT/code.

-5.If your operating system has multiple Python version, please be sure your Python version at least 2.7 or above.
+5. If your operating system has multiple Python version, please be sure your Python version at least 2.7 or above.

 ## The demo of SAINT